grafana/mimir/docs/sources/blocks-storage/store-gateway.md

     # CLI flag: -blocks-storage.swift.container-name
     [container_name: <string> | default = ""]

-    # Max retries on requests error.
+    # [advanced] Max retries on requests error.
     # CLI flag: -blocks-storage.swift.max-retries
     [max_retries: <int> | default = 3]

-    # Time after which a connection attempt is aborted.
+    # [advanced] Time after which a connection attempt is aborted.
     # CLI flag: -blocks-storage.swift.connect-timeout
     [connect_timeout: <duration> | default = 10s]

-    # Time after which an idle request is aborted.
-The timeout watchdog is reset
+    # [advanced] Time after which an idle request is aborted.
+The timeout
-    # each time some data is received, so the timeout triggers after X time no
+    # watchdog is reset each time some data is received, so the timeout triggers
-    # data is received on a request.
+    # after X time no data is received on a request.
     # CLI flag: -blocks-storage.swift.request-timeout
     [request_timeout: <duration> | default = 5s]